Why are GP practices still working differently?

 If you're unsure if you or your child have had 2 doses of MMR, please call the surgery to check and catch up if needed, especially if you are travelling to Europe this summer.

 More information about the MMR vaccine is available on the NHS Inform website.

 The practice sends text message reminders to patients to remind them of their nurse appointment.
 In order to receive these please remember to let us know your mobile phone number and tell us if it changes.

 You can opt out of text messages at any time.
 Please phone 01224 492828 or let the receptionist know at your next visit if you wish to opt out.

 Vision Online Services

-We now offer an online service for our patients so you can book routine GP appointments and order your repeat medication at your convenience.
+We now offer an online service for our patients so you can order your repeat medication at your convenience.
 Click here for the form.
 Please complete the form, print it off and return it to the practice in person.
 You will also need to bring proof of your ID, for example photo ID or your passport.

 Please call before 10.00am if you are unable to attend the surgery and require a doctor to visit you at home.